GambitGamesLLC/unity-neuroguide-launcher/README.md

 ## LAUNCHER CONFIGURATION FILE INSTRUCTIONS

 There are multiple configuration .json files located within the Resources folder.

-Let's cover the `config.json` file first.
+- This readme covers only the `config.json` file
+- Each NeuroGuide experience app repository contains its own documentation on their own configuration .json file.

 - `config.json` - Used by the NeuroGuide application that starts this Launcher.